Linkurious/lke-plugin-third-party-data/README.md

 ## Purpose and principles
 The plugin is used to import Third Party Data to enrich certain nodes in your graph:
-- For example, you may have a `Person` node in your graph, and you want to enrich it with data from the [Clearbit API](https://clearbit.com/docs#enrichment-api).
+- For example, you may have a `Company` node in your graph, and you want to enrich it with data from the [French Official Company Information API](https://annuaire-entreprises.data.gouv.fr/).
-- You click any `Person` node in the graph, use the `custom action` menu and click `Enrich with Clearbit`.
+- You click any `Company` node in the graph, use the `custom action` menu and click `Fetch details for French Company`.
-- The plugin opens abd shows a list of matching results from the Clearbit API.
+- The plugin opens abd shows a list of matching results from the French Company Information API.
 - You select the result you want to import, which creates a new `Person_Details` node in the graph with the data from the API, linked to the original `Person` node.

 The plugin supports multiple vendor APIs.